Skip to product information

 • Vintage: circa 1980's

-• Details: A very beautiful decorative shallow bowl in the Imari style (characteristic floral designs with most of the surface being highly colored over-decoration).
-These oriental patterns are beautiful, and there is so much significance and meaning within the decorations.
+• Details: A very beautiful decorative bowl in the Imari style.
+These oriental patterns are beautiful, and there is much significance and meaning within the design.
 The bowl is made of fine porcelain by Andrea by Sadek and is signed by the artist on the back which leads us to believe it may be hand-painted.
-The plate features large blue flowers and smaller pink/peach flowers with green leaves and blue branches.
+The plate features large pastel blue flowers and smaller pastel pink/peach flowers with green leaves and blue branches.
 There are several geometric shapes all around the border, the verge is done in a pink/peach Uroko (rokubosei) pattern.
-Please see below for the meaning of this, as well as other patterns on this bowl.
+Please see below for the meaning of this and other patterns on this bowl, it's very interesting.
 If given as a gift, it would be great to tell your recipient a little about the bowl.
-We left the furniture protector felt dots on, as found.
+We left the furniture protector felt pads on, as found.
 The bowl retains its original gold foil sticker which reads: "Andrea by Sadek, Made in Japan".
 This piece would make a beautiful addition on a side table, great at the entrance table for mail, keys, etc.

 • Material: Porcelain